 NEVER feed them Spinach under any circumstances it inhibits their calcium absorption.
 Kale in recent studies has shown to have the same principles as Spinach so to be safe I would say no to that as well.
 Carrots (which should only be fed shaved or diced) can be fed but only on occasion the same with Bananas (which should only be fed diced into small pieces to avoid getting stuck in the throat).
 They can also alter a dragons calcium levels which can cause serious health problems.

 Just because it is a leafy green does not mean it is a good staple everyday green.
 The main types of lettuce that are often fed to dragons daily are Iceberg and Romaine.
 These have little to no nutritional value and are compared to eating water.
 Don't waste your money, walk a few steps over to another section at the grocery produce department and get Collard, Mustard, Dandelion or Turnip Greens instead.

 Not a Super Food for Dragons

-Never under any circumstances feed a bearded dragon Avocado.
-Avocado are toxic to dragons and can even cause death.
+NEVER: feed a bearded dragon Avocado.
+Avocado are toxic to dragons and can cause death.

 Information and images belonging to Bearded Dragon Lady are not to be used or reproduced without permission.
 Photos that are not our images are labeled.
 Bearded Dragon Lady is a partner site to www.DannysDragons.com If you have an emergency regarding your reptile please contact reptile specialist veterinarian immediately.
 Any person taking advice from my website does so at their own risk.